costaber/omni-flow/Weekly-meetings.md

 - Demonstration of using the GCP and AWS client libraries
 - Alignment for the next steps and iteration for software
 - Last phase would be the creation of a GUI for the lib

+## April 19, 2023

+- Demonstration of the current work done
+- Explanation of the library architecture
+- Date pick for the CAD presentation - `9 of May`
+- Presentation topics

+## April 26, 2023

+- Google workflow deployment demonstration using the library
+- Thesis next plans and future work
+- Presentation topics

+## May 09, 2023

+- Progress Report Discussion
+- Overall project feedback